THE STONE CITIES OF CAMBODIA

 *The uber luxury Siem Reap Resort

 Skip to October at The Ivy Restaurant in Chelsea and a lady called Di who had a client called Peter and we’ve almost got to the start of the story on Christmas Eve.
 But not so fast, there was a helicopter to organize.
 It seemed simple in August when we first found the temple but by October when we went to choose a place to land and record the GPS coordinates, the dusty dry countryside had become a large lake.
 Forget helicopters kayaks would have been more useful, we went back again at the beginning of December to choose the landing site.

 Logging, encroaching agriculture and forest fires had taken their toll since we last visited.
 The paths looked different and we went down the wrong one.
 Not an auspicious start to our big adventure.

 Who was our guest?
 I can’t really say, client confidentiality and all that but suffice to tell his online profile was considerable and intellectually engaging.
-The rest of his family, Sarah his wife and 3 fey daughters, Princesses sheathed in gossamer gowns, crowned by coronets – lady’s of the lake.
+The rest of his family; Sarah his wife and 3 fey daughters, Princesses sheathed in gossamer gowns, crowned by coronets – lady’s of the lake.

 The gash in the wall was like a link in time to a thousand years ago when a different world was inhabited by a culture that hadn’t yet outgrown its environment.
 A microclimate of intense humidity and heavy mystery hung over the ancient remains of what the kroyun driver told us was a halfway house along a long gone Angkorian road between the major temples of Koh Ker and Beng Melea.
 Our presence was like a warp in time but not space as we carefully cleared away the secondary growth since whoever had been here last.

 Tripping over tilting stones we found a central tower block with multiple entry points.
 One lead to a blind chamber adorned by primitive Apsara*.
 Four had been defaced but the furthermost corner carving had escaped the vandals.
 Fern fronds hung from the temple terraces like they were planted at a Chelsea Flower Show feature garden.

 More to the point where were we going to balance the table and chairs for Christmas lunch?
 We retreated to clear a route through the vegetation and coarse grass back to the rutted laterite road we’d left.
 We saved the helipad for the next day.
-We leap frogged each other as our motorbikes took it in turns to get punctures and made it back to Samrong.
+We leap frogged each other as our motorbikes took it in turns to get punctures and made it back to Buntha’s house in Samrong.

 A house if you’re lucky enough to have one is just a space in Cambodia.
 We furnish and decorate our rooms according to what we’re going to use them for in a way that pleases us.
 In Cambodia if you want to wash you find a space where you can scoop water from a pool.
 If you want to cook you use a clay charcoal pot to boil or fry whatever you’re cooking.
 And when you want to sleep you roll out a mattress, hang a mosquito net and if you’re lucky position a fan.
 In spite of or because of this different approach I lay on my comfortable mattress in relative cool, clean and well fed.
-Waking the next morning in a surprisingly grumpy mood.

 Preparing the helipad; Buntha (left), Mr Pal and Bong (Brother) Kroyun